 The security of residence is everybody’s responsibility.
 Any observed suspicious, dangerous, or irregular behavior, should be reported immediately to the RA or Building Supervisor.
 During regular office hours, staff on the second floor will be available to respond to security issues.

-There are security cameras stationed at the front and back exit, the kitchen, and the common lounge.
+There are security cameras stationed throughout the building.
 Any tampering with the cameras is prohibited and will result in disciplinary action.

 Tampering with security equipment includes, but is not limited to:

 - Adjusting the placement, or angle of viewing without prior authorization

 - Placing an object over or in front of a camera, blinding it from its purpose

 - Turning out or dimming of lights to hinder a camera’s effectiveness

 Residents can assist in the security of residence by:

 - Not setting the exterior door to remain unlocked